ElPatatone/Image-processing/README.md

-Repo for some image processing experimentation mainly for microbiology and astronomy
+repo for playing around with image processing.
+Loads of cats will be involved.